vmware-tanzu/tanzu-cli/docs/quickstart/install.md

 3. Upload the plugin bundle `tar.gz` to the air-gapped private registry using the `tanzu plugin upload-bundle` command.

+**Note**: The Tanzu CLI supports uploading plugins to private registries that require authentication.
+However, such private registries must allow pulling the resulting images without authentication.

 #### Downloading plugin bundle

 You can download all plugins within the default central repository by running